reachlin/docker/bluemix/README.md

+# Bluemix container CLI

-# An image with IBM bluemix container CLI installed.
+An image with IBM bluemix container CLI installed.
 It is forked from the official dind and replaced alpine linux with debian.
 It should only be used as development purpose.

 * To run: `docker run --name bluemix -d --privileged reachlin/bluemix`
 * To verify: `docker exec blumix cf plugins`